authorandrey/Fibonacci-Sequence-Formulas-and-Their-Mathematical-Derivation/README.md

   - [Easiest solution](#easiest-solution)
  - [Conclusion](#conclusion)
 # Intuition
 The Fibonacci sequence can be computed without recursion or iteration.
-Using a direct mathematical relationship between the sequence index and its value, allowing for constant-time computation.
+Using a direct mathematical relationship between the sequence index and its value, allowing for log-time computation.

 # Complexity
 - Time complexity: $$O(\text{log} n)$$